 Although definitive conclusions are difficult to reach without reviewing all three documents in detail, several possible scenarios can be anticipated.

-What Is in Gene Hackman’s Will?
+What Is In Gene Hackman’s Will?

 Hackman’s will, which was last amended on June 7, 2005, names his wife as the personal representative and sole estate beneficiary in her role as successor trustee of the Gene Hackman Living Trust, according to USA Today.
 Notably, Hackman’s three children are not mentioned in the document.